stephenfletchtek/CV/README.md

 | [**Bank Tech Test**](https://github.com/ZacMossHK/BankTechTest)| Mock tech test, a transaction handler for a bank account.
 It validates and records withdrawals and deposits and can return a bank statement based on the account’s transaction history. | Javascript, Jest |
 | [**Busiest Climber**](https://github.com/ZacMossHK/Busiest-Climbers-UKC)| Web scraper and leaderboard creator.
 Scrapes the second largest database of rock climbs in the world and builds a top ten leaderboard for an area based on who had completed the most climbs.
 My earliest project! | Python, Selenium, BeautifulSoup |

-## Other things I enjoy outside coding:

-I really enjoy rock climbing and photography.
-I took an eight month trip through Europe and Turkey (lots of baklava), climbing some incredible and challenging routes (seeking challenge is a theme here) and taking photos of climbers ranging from amateur friends to Olympians.
-If you're interested you can check out photos from my adventures at https://www.zacmoss.co.uk/

-I also like to solve Rubik's cubes.
-Over lockdown I had a goal of getting a solve in under one minute, my fastest time is 1 minute and 83 hundreths of a second.
-Always looking to improve!

 ## Work Experience

 #### Elements SFX (Nov ‘20 to Oct ‘21)